What Does RD Mean in Text? Complete Meaning, Examples, Usage, and Social Media Guide

 Should I use RD in professional emails?

-No. Professional communication usually requires complete words and formal responses.
+No. Professional communication typically requires complete words and more formal language.

 Conclusion